-Computer hardware – each of us would think at this point about our own computer (formerly PC, now a portable notebook, tablet or smartphone).
-But we must keep in mind more powerful computers with broader capabilities, i.e. servers.
-Their main task is to store and share databases and programs to a large number of users.
-PCs are personal as we usually use them alone, while servers are used by many people at once.
-We usually do not see servers as they are secured in server rooms or data centers.
-We access them via network or Internet and often do not know where they are located.
-Without hardware programs cannot be run.
-Hardware is a must.
+Most of us would think at this point about our own computer (formerly PC, now a portable notebook, tablet or smartphone).
+But we must keep in mind that more powerful computers with broader capabilities, i.e. servers, are at play here.
+Their main task is to store databases and programs and share them with a large number of users.

-Utility software are programs that make us work on our computers, even though we are not aware of them.
-The example of such software are device drivers or middleware tools.
-Owing to them our computer can work with external devices (such as printers and network cards).
-Another example of utility software is a database management system.
-The database provides us with a complete set of functions that allow us to easily collect, search and browse the data.
-Most insurance company employees work with databases on a daily basis.
+Utility software is a family of programs that allow us to run our computers even though we don’t even know it’s there.
+An example: device drivers or middleware tools.
+Owing to them our computers can work with external devices such as printers and network cards.
+Another example: database management system.
+A database provides us with a complete set of functions that allow us to easily collect, search and browse data.
+Most insurance employees work with databases every day.

-Business software, i.e. application software are programs that we use to perform our tasks.
-It includes office software (word processing, spreadsheets), finance and accounting systems, payroll applications and others used by the users regardless of their business activity profiles.
-Finally, we have systems to support information and decision-making processes in insurance companies, including, among others:
+The term “business software”, or “application software” refers to programs that we use to perform specific tasks.
+It includes office software (word processing, spreadsheets), finance and accounting systems, or payroll applications.
+Finally, there are systems to support information and decision-making processes in insurance companies, including, among others: